ryan-blunden/yodaspeak/README.md

     - *[isort](https://github.com/PyCQA/isort)* is used to auto-sort Python imports
     - *[black](https://github.com/psf/black)* is used to format the code base
 - **Django apps**:
-    - Add `pages` app to render a home page
+    - Add `yodaspeak` app to render a home page
-    - Add `up` app to provide a few health check pages
+    - Add `up` app to provide a few health check yodaspeak
 - **Config**:
     - Log to STDOUT so that Docker can consume and deal with log output
     - Extract a bunch of configuration settings into environment variables